 - Usually the working titles I come up with are terrible, and my editor has to gently guide me to something that better captures the spirit of the book.
 Maybe I’m learning something, though: The Sport of Baronets was always the title I had in mind for this novella, and I love that it stuck.

 - For a look at the visual inspiration for this novella, visit my Pinterest board for The Sport of Baronets.

 “I am here for the colt, Crosby.”
 The female voice addressing Bart was clipped and unfamiliar.

-Despite his preoccupation, the speaker’s femininity was enough to trigger a mannerly response.
-As Bart crouched on the damp turf of the stable yard, trailing his fingers down Golden Barb’s cannon bone, he spoke over his shoulder.
+As Bart crouched on the damp turf of the stable yard, trailing his fingers down Golden Barb’s cannon bone, he tossed a reply over his shoulder.
 “It’s Sir Bartlett, please.
 I’ll be with you in one moment.”

 His wiry groom swung down from the bay colt’s back as Bart finished his examination of Golden Barb’s foreleg.
 The colt’s tendons felt sound, but the week before the Two Thousand Guineas Stakes was no time to make assumptions.
 Bart squinted up at his groom.
 “You say he favored the leg during his gallop, Northrup.
 What about during the walk back?”

 “His walk seemed all right, Sir Bartlett.
 But walkin’ won’t serve him in the race, if ye pardon me sayin’ so.”

 “Of course.”
 Bart studied the colt’s black-stockinged legs for another long moment as Golden Barb shifted his weight.
 Like so many mincing ladies of the ton, the horse hated to get his feet wet.
 Perhaps the soggy ground, dampened by a persistent spring drizzle, had caused him to break stride today.